Jacob François Marulaz: French Empire

 During the pursuit, Marulaz's troopers proved unable to break two steady Austrian squares.
 A 12-pounder battery was brought up to blast the enemy, and the chase went on.
 When an Austrian bullet fatally struck Lasalle, Marulaz made a speech to his old 8th Hussars from Lasalle's division, reminding them he was their former colonel.
 Ending the harangue with, "You will charge.
 Marulaz is at your head", he led a charge.
 He was shot in the arm, but he didn't relinquish command until a cannon shot killed his horse and he was badly stunned in the fall.

 Pleased with Marulaz's performance, Napoleon promoted him to general of division on 12 July 1809 and appointed him to command the 6th Military Division at Besançon.
 From 8 January to 20 April 1814, he successfully withstood a siege of Besançon by Prince Aloys Liechtenstein and 12,000 Austrian troops.
 Marulaz's 9,000-man garrison included elements of the 2nd, 38th, 64th, 93rd, and 154th French Line Infantry Regiments, the 3rd and 4th Swiss Infantry Regiments, and the 25th Chasseurs à Cheval Regiment.
 As many as 1,000 of his troops were killed, wounded, or died of illness during the siege.
 The Austrians withdrew when Napoleon abdicated.

 Marulaz accepted the Bourbon Restoration and was made a Chevalier of the Order of Saint Louis in 1814.
-He held a number of positions under King Louis XVIII of France but during the Hundred Days, he switched his allegiance to Napoleon.
+He held a number of positions under King Louis XVIII but during the Hundred Days, he switched his allegiance to Napoleon.
 After the emperor's final defeat at the Battle of Waterloo, he was forced to retire from military service in October 1815.